 During June, 2010 the Company completed a sales transaction whereby four of the MF Properties, the Ohio Properties, were sold to three new ownership entities controlled by an unaffiliated not-for-profit entity (See Note 5).
 The new owners did not contribute any capital to the transaction and the Company has effectively provided 100% of the capital structure to the new owners as part of the sale transaction.
 Pursuant to ASC 360-20, Property, Plant, and Equipment - Real Estate Sales, ("ASC 360-20"), the sale and restructure does not meet the criteria for treatment as a sale.
 As such, the Company will continue to consolidate the Ohio Properties as if the sale was not completed.
 The properties will continue to be presented as MF Properties and no gain will be recognized until such time as the transaction can be accounted for as a sale.
 Under the sales agreement, the Ohio properties were sold for a total purchase price of \$16.2 million.
-Cash received by the selling limited partnerships as part of the sale transaction represents a deferred gain on the sale transaction of approximately \$1.9 million.
-As the deferred gain on the transaction represents cash paid to the Company and no on-going legal obligations related to the Ohio Properties or potential obligation to repay any amounts exists, the deferred gain represents income from a tax perspective and Cash Available for Distribution.
-This gain meets the definition of Net Residual Proceeds representing contingent interest (Tier 2 income) and will therefore be distributed 75% to the BUC holders and 25% to the General Partner.
-The accounting treatment under generally accepted accounting principles ("GAAP") combined with the distribution of Tier 2 income under the Agreement of Limited Partnership results in a negative balance in the capital account of the General Partner as of June 30, 2010.
+Cash received by the selling limited partnerships as part of the sale transaction represents a deferred gain on the transaction of approximately \$1.9 million.
+As the deferred gain represents income from a tax perspective and Cash Available for Distribution.
+This gain meets the definition of Net Residual Proceeds representing contingent interest (Tier 2 income) and will therefore be distributed 75% to the BUC holders and 25% to the General Partner as of June 30, 2010.
 The negative balance will reverse when the deferred gain is able to be recognized under GAAP which would result in a consistent treatment of the transaction between tax accounting, the allocations of income and distributions as outline in the Agreement of Limited Partnership and GAAP.